BenLiyanage/GitStats/README.md

 # TODO
 * Add Pagination Processing for the pull requests.
 Currently it only imports the last 30 pull requests that have been closed.
 * Parse out Month/Date from pull_request dates on cache so that the application can be database agnostic.
-* Automate Database setup
-* Log crawling to database for Repo Processing to allow for rendering statistical success rates.
+* Render statistical success rates for Repo Processing.
 * Mobile testing.
 * Throw in a D3.js example.
 * set up web test runner for python: http://tungwaiyip.info/software/HTMLTestRunner.html
+* Set up a cron job for scraping.
+* Additional Metrics
+    * Ticket Re-closure Rate
+	* Number of Contributors